karenpeng/devart-template/project_posts/2014-03-19-User-Testing.md

 This is a huge class with more than twenty people.
 The experience begins with surprise from people, and then goes down to a little bit chaos.
 People keep drawing individually, and their strokes are getting on top of each other, making the canvas a mess.
 ![User Test 1](../project_images/user_test_natureofcode.jpg?raw=true "User Test 1")

-From this test, I know that people like this magic but it’s better if I could provide them with some purpose for it, or, maybe, make it into more game-like, otherwise a massive player game can easily turn chaotic.
+From this test, I know that people like this magic but it’s better if I could provide them with some purpose for it, or, maybe, make it into more game-like, otherwise a massive player experience can easily turn chaotic.

 The next day, I present it to my other class: Math for Artist.